If you hang around with adventurous ladies, it’s only a matter of time before you’ll hear about menstrual cups.

-- Can comfortably be worn even at very beginning and end of your period, when there is little or no flow.
+- Can comfortably be worn even at very beginning and end of your period, when there is little or no flow, unlike tampons.

 - A bit more invasive to put in and take out; you’ll need to be comfortable getting your fingers all up in there.

-- Therefore, you’ll need a way to clean your hands both before and after putting it in or taking it out.
+- Therefore, you’ll need a way to clean your hands both before putting it in and after taking it out.

 - You’ll need water to clean it (though this is not as hard as I first imagined, more on this below).

 - Potentially easy to drop into the toilet while inserting/removing if you’re not careful.
 No, this hasn’t happened to me yet, but I live in constant fear, especially when using outhouses and pit toilets.